Pyung Kim

 Research Interests

-• Environment, Health, and Disability
+• Health, Disability, and Environment

-• Neighborhood Effects and Social Mobility
+• Public Economics and Social Insurance

-• Spatial Data Science and Machine Learning
+• Spatial Analysis and Machine Learning

 • Causal Inference and Program Evaluation